| For Immediate ReleaseNovember 28, 2005

 miles of waterways, 36 schools, 3 electric transmission networks,

+210 residential buildings and 15 healthcare institutions.
 Armenia Fund USA’s Mission is the development of strategic

 socio-economic infrastructure in Armenia and Karabakh, focusing